Marmion Park | Houston Heights | Gazebo Photography Site

 “Named for James B. Marmion, Sr. the last Mayor of the Houston Heights, Marmion Park honors past and current Heights residents who have preserved our neighborhood.
 The Houston Heights Association, which built the park, invites future residents to enjoy and expand the pride, love, and work expressed here.”

 Several donor names, as well as donor organizations, follow this information.

 Marmion Park is one of three properties owned and operated by the Heights Association Properties for the express intent of public enjoyment.
 Donovan Park is a beautiful family-focused outdoor recreation and playground space.
-The nearby old Fire Station, as well as Marmion Park, can be rented for special occasions.
+One can rent the nearby old Fire Station, as well as Marmion Park for special occasions.

-Many wedding ceremonies are held in Marmion Park.
+Many wedding ceremonies occur in Marmion Park.
 It is also a favorite place for engagement photos.
-Four hours are allotted for a fee of $300 with a $200 deposit, which is very reasonable pricing.
-In the case of weddings, no rice or birdseed may be thrown at the newly married couple.
-Only flowers or flower petals are allowed.
+The price for four hours is $300 with a $200 deposit, which is very reasonable pricing.
+In the case of weddings, rice or birdseed cannot be used to toss at the newly married couple…only flowers or flower petals.

-The beautiful thing for smaller weddings is that the gazebo can accommodate chairs for 50+ people undercover in case the day chosen suddenly sports inclement weather.
-The gazebo is also lighted at night.
-No one is allowed to stay past the hour of 9 PM.
+For smaller weddings the gazebo can accommodate chairs for 50+ people undercover in case the day chosen suddenly sports inclement weather.
+The gazebo has lights on at night.
+Everyone has to leave by 9 PM at the latest.

 Many people know the name of the famous pioneering heart surgeon Denton Cooley.
 He and his operating room team accomplished the first successful human heart transplant in 1968 in the United States.
 A year later, he implanted an artificial heart into a human.
 He founded the Texas Heart Institute which operates out of St. Luke’s Episcopal Hospital in the famous Texas Medical Center located in Houston, Texas.

-There is a Texas Historical Commission sign in Marmion Park dedicated to his grandfather.
+There is a Texas Historical Commission sign in Marmion Park.
 It reads as follows:

 “Daniel Denton Cooley